nickcoury/mountain-top/README.md

-# Mountaintop for Strava
+# Mountain Top for Strava
-An unofficial [Strava](http://www.strava.com) skill for reviewing your recent activities.
+An unofficial [Strava](http://www.strava.com) skill for reviewing your Strava account through Amazon Alexa.

 ## Features
 This skill can: